DavidAslanyan/The-Software-Engineer-s-Guidebook/README.md

 # The-Software-Engineer-s-Guidebook
 This is my book summary of the book "The Software Engineer's Guidebook" by Gergely Orosz

-# Notes on Becoming a Well-Rounded Software Engineer

 ## Foundational Skills